 Imperial Carriage Museum

-The remains of the more than 600 vehicles of the fleet used by the Viennese court are kept in the Imperial Carriage Museum.
+The remains of the more than 600 vehicles of the fleet used by the Viennese court are kept in the Imperial Carriage Museum, which was opened at Schönbrunn in September 1922 as one of the first museum sites of the young Austrian republic.
 Splendid representational carriages of the imperial family can be seen.
 One of the most magnificent pieces is the so-called "Imperial Carriage", which is thought to have been built for Emperor Charles VI in around 1735/40.
 Also impressive is the black hearse, which was used at the funerals of Emperor Franz Joseph (1916), Empress Elisabeth (1898) and Empress Zita (1989), among others.

 Numerous smaller and simpler gala carriages, children’s carriages, sport, leisure and travel vehicles are also exhibited, as are lavishly designed items of clothing of the imperial court.
 The sole surviving court automobile from the year 1914 can also be seen.